ritikaxx/ritikaxx/README.md

 ## ABOUT ME
 - :computer:  I’m currently working on Web development projects using MERN stack and Flask.
 - :robot: I’m currently learning Blockchain Development with Solidity and Truffle.
-- :computer:I ha done some projects on Artificial Intelligence and Machine Learning.
+- :computer:I have done some projects on Artificial Intelligence and Machine Learning.
 - 👯 UI/UX Designer and Full Stack Web Developer.

 ## :computer: Languages that I speak